-(5) Each person, prior to providing money management, shall successfully complete training in accordance with standards established by the department in:
+(5) Each person, prior to providing money management, shall successfully complete training provided by the department or by an entity using department-provided curriculum in:

-(b) The requirements of rule 5123-17-02 of the Administrative Code including a review of health and welfare alerts issued by the department.
+(b) The requirements of rule 5123-17-02 of the Administrative Code including a review of health and welfare alerts issued by the department; and

 (6) Each person providing money management shall annually complete at least eight hours of training in accordance with standards established by the department in:

-(c) Topics that enhance his or her skills and competencies relevant to provision of money management.
+(d) Topics that enhance the person's skills and competencies relevant to provision of money management.

 (D) Requirements for service delivery